 This ties back into what I said earlier: invest in the core pieces that you feel a connection with.
 Jeans, t-shirts, chinos, denim work shirts.
 Think of those basics as something special and worthy of investment.
 They create the foundation for all your looks.
-So you need to feel comfortable in them.
-And finding the right core pieces gives you freedom to experiment.
+So you need to feel comfortable with them.
+And finding the right core pieces gives you the freedom to experiment.
 If you know you look good in a particular pair of jeans, try cuffing them.
-Or wearing them with different types of shoes.
+Or wear them with different types of shoes.
 Or jackets.
 The confidence you get from wearing the clothes you like makes it easier to try new things.
 And that feeling of confidence is going to tell you when you’ve got it wrong and when you’ve got it right.

 The Anatomy of a Contemporary Casual Style Look

-To get a better idea of how pieces from different style genres can work together, we’re going to do a quick analysis of Daniel Craig’s outfit from the SPECTRE Rome photo call, put together by stylist Gareth Scourfield.
+To get a better idea of how pieces from different style genres can work together, we’re going to do a quick analysis of Daniel Craig’s outfit from the SPECTRE Rome photocall, put together by stylist Gareth Scourfield.

 - Even though it’s styled like a sport coat (notch lapels, two buttons), the jacket is completely unlined and unstructured.
-This gives it a softer look that works with the casual jeans.
+This gives it a softer look that works with casual jeans.
 But the darker color keeps things looking a little formal.
 Think of it as a really dressy cardigan.

 - The V-neck sweater serves two functions.
 First, it adds a lighter, warmer color that picks up on the brown of the shoes and makes a connection between the outfit’s top and bottom halves.
-Second, although it’s a finer knit, it still leans casual.
+Second, although it’s a finer knit, it still leans casually.
 That helps balance out the more formal shirt and tie.

 - Honestly, in my opinion, if the top half were even slightly more formal, these jeans probably wouldn’t work.
 But the jacket’s softer construction, the more relaxed feel of the sweater and the use of only solid colors above creates the space to use jeans that have some character.
 What’s important here is the slimmer fit.
 It creates a silhouette on the bottom that matches the tailored look up top.
 The small cuff adds some visual interest and keeps the jeans the right length, with just a bit of stacking.
 If you’d like to learn more about selvedge denim, you can check out our Beginner’s Guide here.